-THE FFY 2006 HIGHWAY SAFETY PLAN
+THE FFY 2007 HIGHWAY SAFETY PLAN

-The Highway Safety Plan is based on the latest statistics available for problem solving.
-The document contains the most promising countermeasures and activities for reducing the loss of lives, health and economy resulting from traffic crashes in Georgia.
-Tragically, 1,641 people died on Georgia roadways during 2004 according to NHTSA's Fatality Analysis Reporting System (FARS).
-Disappointedly, the State has learned that 38 more people died in 2004 than in 2003.
-The motor vehicle crashes cost the state over \$7.8 billion.
-For the first time in recent highway safety history, GOHS will be able to use 2004 data where available (8 months from year end close) to assist in planning programs and strategies.
-As even more current data becomes available, GOHS will use such in refining its HSP.
-GOHS plans to develop, promote, implement and evaluate projects designed to address those identified major contributing fatal factors in FFY 2006.
+The Highway Safety Plan is based on the latest statistics available for highway safety problem solving.
+The document contains education and enforcement countermeasures for reducing the loss of lives, health and economy resulting from traffic crashes in Georgia.
+It also documents strategic, comprehensive, and collaborative efforts to work with the Engineering and Emergency Medical Services components to roadway safety in the State.
+This "4-E" approach will result in a balanced and effective strategy to saving lives on Georgia's roadways.
+Tragically, 1,729 people died on Georgia roadways during 2005 according to National Center for Statistics and Analysis.
+The motor vehicle crashes cost the state over \$7.85 billion.
+Georgia will look to analyze the casual factors of these deaths to help mitigate these factors.
+As more current data becomes available, GOHS will use such in refining its HSP.
+GOHS plans to develop, promote, implement and evaluate projects designed to address those identified major contributing injury and fatal highway safety factors in 2005.
 The following pie chart represents the frequency of contributing fatal factors as reported by FARS in 2003.